tito21/website-sources/usage.md

 [hugo docs](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 **Do not delate the folder or any of its contents**

-The steps 2 and 3 are know manage by `deploy.sh`.
+The steps 2 and 3 are manage by `deploy.sh`.
 Only writing post and committing to the root repo should be done manually.

 Post with a field `draft` in the frontmatter will be ignored when building the